-Omega 3s help balance out Omega 6 fatty acids, which are commonly found in processed foods and grains.
+Omega 3s help balances out Omega 6 fatty acids, which are commonly found in processed foods and grains.
 Since many dog food manufacturers contain meat from corn-fed animals or refined oils - both high in Omega 6 - dogs can have too much Omega 6 in their diet.
 This becomes a problem when there is too much Omega 6 and not nearly enough Omega 3.
 A good balance is essential, so fish oil supplements - like cod oil and salmon oil - will benefit your pet.

 Depending on your dog's general health, medical history, and diet, fish oil can either be a temporary boost or part of their long-term health plans.

 What are the Benefits of Fish Oil?

 Fish oil is known to offer the following benefits thanks to the Omega 3 fatty acids it contains.